 COMING SOON!
 Listen to a sample of the Don’t Call Me Kit Kat Audiobook:

 Watch the Don’t Call Me Kit Kat Book Trailer Video:

 What readers have said about Don’t Call Me Kit Kat:

 “In this hard-hitting YA novel, a teenage girl wrestles with low self-esteem, body image issues, and an eating disorder…Farnham has created a powerfully relatable character in Katie, whose struggles to fit in will ring true for many.“ – Kirkus Reviews

-“A compelling read that’s hard to put down.” – D. Donovan, Senior eBook Reviewer, Midwest Book Review
+“Katie’s personality immerses readers not just in the events surrounding her life, but in her responses to them – and that makes for a compelling read that’s hard to put down.” – D. Donovan, Senior eBook Reviewer, Midwest Book Review

 “A powerful, honest YA novel.
 A finalist and highly recommended.” – The Wishing Shelf Book Awards

 “This book was beautifully written and accurately depicted the voice of a teenager.
 This didn’t sound like an adult trying to sound like a teenager, it felt real.” – Reviews of A Shameless Fangirl

 “I had to stop and read this book in several sittings because I needed to get myself together.
 The story within is heartbreaking and beautiful.
 It’s about learning to let go, forgive oneself, and heal.
 It’s also about friendships–both good and bad; communication–or the lack thereof; and the phenomenon that seems to be the desire to fit in.” – Maria, Goodreads Reviewer